Dynamics of singular complex analytic vector fields with essential singularities II: Introduction

-A stronger version of the decomposition of the phase portrait into $\Re{X}$--invariant components, can be found as Theorem \ref{HorizontalStripStructures}.
-In particular, for $X\in\E(r,d)$ the Riemann surface $\R_{X}$ admits an infinite number of half planes $\HH^2$ if and only if $d\geq1$.
-However, Example \ref{TresValoresAsintoticos-texto} provides a Riemann surface admitting a decomposition in an infinite number of half planes, where the corresponding vector field does not belong to any $\E(r,d)$.
-Moreover the topological classification of functions $\Psi_X$ is coarser than the classification of phase portraits of vector fields $\Re{X}$, for $\E(r,d)$, see Remark \ref{function-coarser-vectorfield}.
+Moreover, the topological classification of functions $\Psi_X$ is coarser than the topological classification of phase portraits of vector fields $\Re{X}$, for $\E(r,d)$, see Remark \ref{function-coarser-vectorfield}.
+In particular, for $X\in\E(r,d)$ the Riemann surface $\R_{X}$ admits an infinite number of half planes $\bar{\HH}^2$ if and only if $d\geq1$.
+However, following R. Nevanlinna, Example \ref{TresValoresAsintoticos-texto} provides a Riemann surface admitting a decomposition in an infinite number of half planes, where the corresponding vector field does not belong to any $\E(r,d)$.